jerricha-and-friends/jerrichas/Readme.md

 <!-- /TOC -->

 ## What does *Jerricha's* do?
-*Jerricha's* is an command-line tool that simplifies and automates [DB costume hacking](http://www.cohtitan.com/forum/index.php/topic,11076.0.html).
-Jerrichas assumes you already have basic familiarity with at least the concept of DB costume hacking.
+*Jerricha's* is an shell app that simplifies and automates [DB costume hacking](http://www.cohtitan.com/forum/index.php/topic,11076.0.html).

-*Jerricha's* plugs your costumesave file straight into your ParagonChat database, without you having to manually query and figure out which fields go where.
+*Jerricha's* imports costumesave files straight into your ParagonChat database, without you having to manually query and figure out which fields go where.

+I also wrote a complete newbie and idiot-proof guide to DB hacking with Jerrichas: [The Ultimate Guide "DBing your Costume" Using Jerrichas](docs/guide-to-jerrichas.md)

 ## How does it work?
 *Jerrichas* batch converts those costumesave files into a long SQL query (the langauge ParagonChat database uses), and executes it on the ParagonChat database.
 This assumes that you've already completely designed your costume in Icon.exe, and have /costumesave'd it.